bigchsta62/readmeGenerator/README.md

 * Copy/Paste the following code: npm init
  * and follow the prompts to instal the package.json file.

-* Now type: npm i
+* Now type: npm i inquirer
  * to install npm inquirer.

 ### At this point everything is installed to make this function.